eaglesky/CodingPractices/AlgorithmsReview.md

                 paths.add(curPath.shallow_copy);
                 return;
             }
+            //Pruning can be added here
             if (other checks are not passed) {
                 return;
             }
+            //Pruning can also be added here to reduce the number of adjacent
+            //states
             for (sub_states : states) {
                 //We often must do the validation here instead of at the
                 //beginning of the dfs function.